Jordyn Woods Barely Contains Booty In Tight Mini Dress

 Jordyn Woods shared a new Instagram post, and it was all about the mini dress.
 She mentioned in the captions that the birthday mood was setting in early.
 This makes sense, considering her birthday is on September 23.

 The first photo of the set showed Jordyn posing with her left shoulder facing the camera, as she looked over at the camera with her lips slightly parted.
 The dress clung to her curves, as she accessorized with heels.
-She also wore a watch on her left wrist, and wore her hair down.
+She also wore a watch on her left wrist, and left her hair down.

-The second photo was of Woods angling her back towards the camera, which meant that her booty was on full display.
+The second photo was of Woods angling her back toward the camera, which meant that her booty was on full display.
 She glanced over her left shoulder, while playing with her hands.

 And a third photo showed Jordyn from the front, as she placed her left hand by her hair.
-Her white manicure was visible, along with a large, Louis Vuitton bag that was placed on the ground next to her.
+Her white manicure was visible, along with a large Louis Vuitton bag that was placed on the ground next to her.

 Fans sounded like they were all for the photos.